alexander-kastil/az-cloud-native/labs/lab-04/readme.md

 You can use the [starter project](./starter/payment-service-func/) as a reference.

-## Task: Publish the microservice to Azure Functions
+## Publish & Test the Durable Entity Bank Account Microservice

 - Create Function App Resources using Azure CLI IaC to host the microservice